ramensoftware/windows-11-file-explorer-styling-guide/Themes/Matter/README.md

 ## Manual installation

 The theme styles can also be imported manually.
 To do that, follow these steps:
--->
-## Manual installation

-To import the theme styles, follow these steps:

 * Open the Windows 11 File Explorer Styler mod in Windhawk.
 * Go to the "Advanced" tab.